 - (87) Some orphan conditions occur so infrequently that the cost of developing and bringing to the market a medicinal product to diagnose, prevent or treat the condition cannot be recovered by the expected sales of the medicinal product.
-However, patients suffering from rare conditions should be entitled to the same quality of treatment as other patients; it is therefore necessary to stimulate the research, development and placing on the market of appropriate medications by the pharmaceutical industry. - (88) Regulation (EC) No 141/2000 of the European Parliament and of the Council20 has proved to be successful in boosting developments of orphan medicinal products in the Union; therefore an action at Union level remains preferable to uncoordinated measures by the Member States which may result in distortions of competition and barriers to intra-Union trade. - (89) The open and transparent Union procedure for the designation of potential medicinal products as orphan medicinal products established by Regulation (EC) No 141/2000 should be maintained.
-To increase legal clarity and simplification, the specific legal provisions applicable to these medicinal products should be integrated in this Regulation. - (90) Objective criteria for the orphan designation based on the prevalence of the life-threatening or chronically debilitating condition for which diagnosis, prevention or treatment is sought and the existence of no satisfactory method of diagnosis, prevention or treatment of the condition in question that has been authorised in the Union should be maintained; a prevalence of not more than five affected persons per 10 000 is generally regarded as the appropriate threshold.
-The orphan designation criterion on the basis of return on investment has been abolished, since it has never been used. - (91) The criterion for orphan designation based on prevalence of a disease may, however, not be appropriate to identify rare diseases in all cases.
-For example, for conditions which have a short duration and high mortality, measuring the number of people that acquired the disease during a specific time period would better reflect if it is rare within the meaning of this Regulation than measuring the number of people who are 'affected by it' in a specific moment of time.
-With the aim to better identify only those diseases which are rare, the Commission should be empowered to set up specific designation criteria for certain conditions if the one provided for are not appropriate due to scientific reasons and on the basis of a recommendation of the Agency. - (92) With the aim to better identify only those diseases which are rare, the Commission should be empowered to supplement the designation criteria by a delegated act if they are not appropriate for certain conditions due to scientific reasons and on the recommendation of the Agency.
-In addition, the designation criteria require implementing measures to be adopted by the Commission. - (93) If a satisfactory method of diagnosis, prevention or treatment of the condition in question has already been authorised in the Union, the orphan medicinal product will have to be of significant benefit to those affected by that condition.
-In this context, a medicinal product authorised in one Member State is generally deemed as being authorised in the Union.
-It is not necessary for it to have Union authorisation or to be authorised in all Member States to be considered as a satisfactory method.
-In addition, commonly used methods of diagnosis, prevention or treatment that are not subject to a marketing authorisation may be considered satisfactory if there is scientific evidence of their efficacy and safety.
-In certain cases, medicinal products prepared for an individual patient in a pharmacy according to a medical prescription, or according to the prescriptions of a pharmacopoeia and intended to be supplied directly to patients served by the pharmacy, may be considered as satisfactory treatment if they are well known and safe and this is a general practice for the relevant patient population in the Union.
+However, patients suffering from Life threatening or chronically or severely debilitating rare conditions should be entitled to the same quality of treatment as other patients; it is therefore necessary to stimulate the research, development and placing on the market of appropriate medications by the pharmaceutical industry. - (88) Regulation (EC) No 141/2000 of the European Parliament and of the Council20 has proved to be successful in boosting developments of orphan medicinal products in the Union; therefore an action at Union level remains preferable to uncoordinated measures by the Member States which may result in distortions of competition and barriers to intra-Union trade. - (89) The open and transparent Union procedure for the designation of potential medicinal products as orphan medicinal products established by Regulation (EC) No 141/2000 should be maintained.
+To increase legal clarity and simplification, the specific legal provisions applicable to these medicinal products should be integrated in this Regulation. - (90) Objective criteria for the orphan designation based on the prevalence of the life-threatening or chronically or severely debilitating condition for which diagnosis, prevention or treatment is sought and the existence of no satisfactory method of diagnosis, prevention or treatment of the condition in question that has been authorised in the Union should be maintained; a prevalence of not more than five affected persons per 10 000 is generally regarded as the appropriate threshold.
+The orphan designation criterion on the basis of return on investment has been abolished, since it has never been used.